Diane-4P/always-healthy/README.md

 4. Under "Branch" click on the dropdown menu called "None" and select "Main".
 5. On the dropdown menu next to "Main" select "Root" and click the "Save" button.
 6. Navigate to the "Code" of the repository, located at the top of the page in the menu.
-7. On the right hand is an "About" section and below that is the "Deployments" which shows the GitHub pages thats deployed.
+7. On the right hand side is an "About" section and below that is the "Deployments" which shows the GitHub pages thats deployed.

 The live link can be found [here](https://diane-4p.github.io/always-healthy/).